GEMINI-Breeding/GEMINI-Breeding.github.io/docs/3. App/1- Installation.md

 ---

 ## Install
-- **Note: Requires a MacOS or Linux system.**
 - Access the [GEMINI-App repository](https://github.com/GEMINI-Breeding/GEMINI-App){:target="_blank"}.
-- Clone into an IDE such as VSCode either using HTTPS or SSH.
+- Clone into an IDE such as VSCode using HTTPS or SSH.
 If using HTTPS, ensure your git credentials are populated via the terminal.
-If using SSH, make sure an SSH key for your machine is available in your Github account.
+If using SSH, make sure an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account){:target="_blank"} for your machine is available in your Github account.
 - Input the commands for setup listed on the GEMINI-App README.md:
 ```
 # Download git submodules